ioBroker/ioBroker.iot/README.md

 ## Todo

 -   Smart names must have higher priority as groups
--   Devices should be grouped by smart name

 <!--
 	Placeholder for the next version (at the beginning of the line):